 How does it work?

-Accommodation is provided by Housing SA, private landlords and a number of community housing associations, including Access 2 Place, Unity Housing, Julia Farr Housing and Bedford.
+The actual house or apartment is provided by Housing SA, private landlords and a number of community housing associations, including Access 2 Place, Unity Housing, Julia Farr Housing and Bedford.

 You, as the tenant, sign the rental agreement with the housing provider.
 Cara provides the staff to support you.

-Cara supports people living in accommodation which includes
+Cara supports people living in spaces like:

 Traditional share houses, or group homes